sergluka/elektrum-lv-unofficial-api/README.md

 add analytics, reports and visualize them.
 For this purposes very suits combination of InfluxDB and Grafana.
 If you wish, is possible to add alarms into Grafana for monitoring your consumption limits.
-But take into account that source data on a site has been refreshed with delay by at least one day.
+But take into account that source data on a site has been refreshed with delay in one, two days.

 ![Grafana screenshot](/doc/Capture.png?raw=true)

+You can use [docker-compose.yml](\opt\docker\docker-compose.yml) to run InfluxDB and Grafana in containers.

 ### CSV

-You can just export data into CSV file in format `date;kWh`
+Export data into CSV file in format `yyyy-mm-dd;kWh`

 ## Library usage: